oluwex/dj-assessments/senior level/Basic Social App.md

 # Basic Social Media App

-Build a social networking application where a user join a group.
+Your task is to develop a social networking application where a user join a group.
 A closed group is a group that cannot be accessed unless a request is made to the admin.
 An open group can be freely accessed.

+## Features
 Users should be able to do the following:
 - Sign up
 - Sign in and out